ReactPlugger/reactplugger.github.io/gastby-theme-kao/README.md

 # Gatsby Theme Document

-Welcome to Document, a Gatsby.js theme by [Code Bushi](https://codebushi.com/gatsby-starters-and-themes/).
+Welcome to Document, a Gatsby.js theme by [Kao Engine](https://kaoengine.com/gatsby-starters-and-themes/).
 Quickly and easily create documentation for anything using MDX or Markdown.

 👀 [View the Live Demo](https://gatsby-theme-document.netlify.com/)